magomimmo/modern-cljs/doc/tutorial-14.md

 As you can see the `form` tag has no `action` and `method` attributes and has the `type` attribute of the Calculate `calc` input set to `button`.
-This means that when JavaScript is disabled the `form` does not respond to any event.
+This means that, when JavaScript is disabled, the `form` does not respond to any event.

 ## Step 1 - Break the Shopping Calculator